svei00/blogExcelSolutionsV/notes.md

    - Add SSH key.
    - Test the key with ssh -T git@github.com
 10. Automatize the deployment every time it is pushed to Github.
+    - Check if the port you will use is open: `sudo netstat -tuln | grep 3500`
+    - If it is not open check if firewald is installed `sudo systemctl status firewalld`
+    - If not installed run: `sudo dnf install firewalld`
+    - After installed run: `sudo systemctl start firewalld`and then `sudo systemctl enable firewalld`
+    - Open the port: `sudo firewall-cmd --zone=public --add-port=3500/tcp --permanent`With perment we ensure it won't turn off when restarting the server
     - Go to the folder: `cd /var/www`
     - create webhook folder: `mkdir webhook`
     - Go to the webhook folder: `cd webhook`